zhongzebin/using-GPT-2-to-do-ERC/README.md

 1. Load the dataset and pipeline model

     We need to load the cols named Utterance, Emotion, Dialogue_ID, and Speaker in the csv file.

+    When loading pipeline models, it may take a long time at the first time.